sourceoptics/source_optics/ROADMAP.md

 - Show scanning status in the web interface somewhere, ideally a percentage
 - When selecting wide time ranges, default to monthly averages not day data
 - Consider loading graphs asynchronously (ajax the URL, etc) to increase responsiveness with multiple graphs
+- SIGINT to the scan process requires two sigints - probably need to hook signals to join threads (?)
+- Move function comments into docstrings